awslabs/aws-deployment-framework/docs/multi-organization-guide.md

 - Appending the Stage name to AWS resource names having a requirement to be both deterministic as well as globally unique (whilst being deployed into multiple organizations).
-- Selection a config file from a config folder with the following files:
+- Selecting a config file from a config folder with the following files:
     - `config-dev.yaml`
     - `config-int.yaml`
     - `config-prod.yaml`